OxfordRSE/uniqplus_snake_project/steps/coding_up_short_snake.md

 * a `pos`: a list `[x,y]` of the bone's coordinates
 * a `size`: the width or height of the bone (it's a square)

 Bones also have a method that draws them at their given position on the canvas.
-Here, we would just use the `pyjama.draw.rect` method size the bones are squares.
+Here, we would just use the `pygame.draw.rect` method to draw the bones as squares.
 Note this function will need to take the screen as an input to be able to draw on it.

 ##Food